Minnesota Vikings: Mascots

 After several failed attempts at developing an official team-owned mascot, the Vikings finally introduced Viktor the Viking during the 2007 Vikings' season.
 Team officials had long indicated that they were after a mascot concept that would primarily appeal to the team's younger fan base.
 Viktor the Viking, a muscle-bound, blond-haired and mustachioed character, wears a Vikings' #1 jersey and an oversized Vikings helmet with protruding horns and a small yellow nose guard.

 From 1970 to 1992, truck driver Hub Meeds dressed as a Viking and served as the team mascot.
 Meeds asked to become the mascot after being accidentally let onto the field by security during Super Bowl IV in New Orleans.

 From 1994 to 2015, the team mascot was Ragnar (played by Joseph Juranitch) and was based on the legendary Viking Ragnar Lodbrok.
 Juranitch admits to being somewhat of an eccentric—he holds the current world record for fastest time shaving a beard with an axe, but hasn't shaved his beard since he won the Ragnar job among 3,000 applicants.
 Ragnar drove onto the field at the beginning of a game dressed in Viking garb, on a motorcycle, while a cheerleader used to ride a snowmobile.
 Although never one to shy away from confrontations with opposing players, notably Chad "Ochocinco" Johnson, he had a soft spot for Brett Favre while the quarterback started for the rival Green Bay Packers.
 In 2015, the Vikings announced that they were not able to reach a new contract agreement with Juranitch which he wanted $20,000 per game, and released him.

 Another mascot associated with the Vikings was "Vikadontis Rex", a purple foam dinosaur.
 Vikadontis was the official mascot of the Minnesota Vikings Children's Fund and took part in the 1995 Celebrity Mascot Olympics.
 Vikadontis was retired starting with the 2000 season.
 The team also had an NFL Huddles mascot in the mid-1980s (somewhat similar to Viktor the Viking).
 Krazy George Henderson was also employed as a cheerleader from 1982 to 1985.

 Fight song

 "Skol, Vikings" is the fight song of the Minnesota Vikings.
 It was introduced around the time the team was founded in 1961.
 It is always played whenever the team scores a touchdown, field goal or safety, at the end of each half, and upon victory.

-The song "Purple and Gold" was recorded in 2010 by Minneapolis native Prince to be used as a fight song for the Minnesota Vikings.
+The word skol is an anglicization of the Swedish, Danish, and Norwegian skål, meaning "cheers!"